Kwan-Lab/barthas2020/README.md

 ———
 First steps:
-1) Extract the data from the zip file in /data zip
+1) Extract the data from the zip files in /data zip
-2) Change the paths in flex_setPathList.m to reflect the local directory structure.
+2) Change the paths in sucrose_setPathList.m to reflect the local directory structure.

 See "directory structure.pdf" for further instructions.